 I like lichens.
 So do many people.
-Descriptions of them are full of likeable achievements: their unique partnership arrangement, their preference for unpopular environments, and their huge biological success.
+Descriptions of them are full of positive achievements: their unique partnership arrangement, their preference for unpopular environments, their huge biological success.

 Almost certainly you’ve seen lichens—the grey or yellow growths on rocks, bark, concrete, gravestones, roofs, or any other surface that’s been exposed to the elements long enough.
-Lichens may look at first like rot or moss or something yucky.
-But what they are is a compound organism, made up of a fungus (think yeast and mushrooms; no green) and either an algae (often green) or a bacteria that carries out photosynthesis.
+Lichens may look at first like rot or moss or other yuckiness.
+But in fact they are a compound organism made up of a fungus (think yeast and mushrooms; no green) and either an algae (often green) or a bacteria that carries out photosynthesis.
 The algae/bacteria uses light to feed the lichen.
 The fungus provides a protective covering and a strong attachment to a surface.
 (Lichens are never “feeding off” or injuring the objects they are attached to.)
 The lichens I’ve picked off rocks feel like dried paint.

 A lichen is not a plant.
 It has no roots that suck up water.
 It’s not a hybrid, a genetic mix.
 It’s not a single organism at all.
 Instead, imagine a strange animal with a plant always wrapped around it, the plant making food for the two of them and the animal providing stability.
 A lichen is always a pair.

 Lichens appeared 400 million years ago as a survival strategy for fungi.
 The writer Trevor Goward put it this way: “Lichens are fungi that have discovered agriculture.”